BejanSadeghian/carnegie-test/README.md

 **Notes**

-1. The arguments must be passed to main.py in the order listed above
+1. The arguments must be passed to main.py in the order listed above (and no not skip one)
 2. The only required argument is "source"
+3. When passing in arguments, do not provide quotation marks for things you expect to be a string (the code will explicitly handle this)
+4. All testing was performed on a Windows 7 and 10 machine